 The many challenges couples experience as their best friend abruptly is felt to transform into an adversary is rooted in our biology and our neurology.
 I offer couples ways of attuning more to their physiological response, namely the threat response that arises in a part of the brain called the amygdala and in turn prepares the body for a fight/flight/freeze response to danger.
 While this response is adaptive in life or death situations, in intimate relationships it is all too easily triggered yet, excepting in cases of domestic violence, rarely appropriate.
 Learning to note triggers, to deescalate and, when necessary, to take time-outs and practice self-soothing behaviors is often most helpful to high conflict couples.

 In addition to my primary reliance on the Gottman approach, I am strongly influenced by the work of Sue Johnson and her Emotionally Focused Therapy for Couples, having completed formal training in this method.
+As of 2019, as I continue to broaden and deepen my skills as a couples therapist, I am training in the IFS Couples Model known as IFIO (Intimacy From the Inside Out).
 Other influences include the work of Mona Fishbane and Brent Atkinson who integrate recent findings in neuroscience with couples therapy, the psychoanalytic therapists, David Scharff and Jill Scharff, and Stan Tatkin’s PACT (Psychobiological Approach to Couple Therapy).
 Finally, my training in Somatic Experiencing and its offshoots in the work of Diane Poole Heller, and her DARe (Dynamic Attachment Re-patterning experience) approach to attachment difficulties and trauma, enables me to focus on moment-to-moment fluctuations in the interactions of couples as they unfold in my office.
 By slowing a couple’s process down and offering alternative experiences to what are often automatic or typical responses, I promote an environment in which both partners can increase feelings of trust and emotional security.

 In addition to working with couples in my private practice, I have facilitated workshops for couples and, in 2012, published a self-help book for couples.
 Steering Your Marriage: A Guide to Navigating the Road Together.
 The book offers couples strategies and tools for effectively navigating common challenges couples encounter across the lifespan.
 The book is available at Amazon and Barnes & Noble.